Granular rheology: a tale of three time scales: Introduction

-In a recent study \cite{Coquand20}, it has been shown that the Granular Integration Through Transients (GITT) formalism provides a set of fundamental equations which, once numerically solved, yield results showing a satisfactory agreement with the predictions of the $\mu(\mathcal{I})$ law, with parameter values compatible with the experimental results.
-Here, we show that the fundamental GITT equations can be reduced to a simpler toy-model in which the rheology of granular liquids is explained as a competition between three time scales associated to the relevant physical processes at play in the system (diffusion, shear advection and structural relaxation).
-This model not only allows to derive the $\mu(\mathcal{I})$ law within a theoretical framework with a well identified set of hypotheses, but also gives non-trivial predictions as for the behavior of the effective friction coefficient $\mu$ --- a central rheological quantity --- outside of the Bagnold regime.
-Furthermore, it can be easily generalized to the case of high density granular suspensions thereby providing a model for the evolution of $\mu$ in a regime where the search for such a law is under active investigation \cite{Courrech03,Cassar05,Boyer11,DeGiuli15,Guazzelli18,Tapia19,Pahtz19,Suzuki19}.
+In a recent study \cite{Coquand20}, it has been shown that models inspired from the theory of complex liquids can be successfully adapted to describe granular flows.
+More precisely, it showed that the so-called Granular Integration Through Transients (GITT) formalism --- that describes the rheology of frictionless dissipative hard spheres --- provides a set of fundamental equations which, once numerically solved, yield results showing a satisfactory agreement with the predictions of the $\mu(\mathcal{I})$ law, with parameter values compatible with the experimental results.
+An explicit confirmation of this has been given in a recent series of experiments \cite{Angelo23}.
+However, the set of GITT equations is very complex, and can be solved only numerically.
+The purpose of this paper is to build simpler toy-models in which the rheology of granular liquids is explained as a competition between three time scales associated with the relevant physical processes at play in the system --- collisions, shear advection and structural relaxation --- occurring at the respective microscopic, macroscopic and mesoscopic scales.
+This model not only allows to retrieve the $\mu(\mathcal{I})$ law within a theoretical framework with a well identified set of hypotheses as a lowest order Pad\'e approximant of our macroscopic rheology, but also gives non-trivial predictions as for the behavior of the effective friction coefficient $\mu$ --- a central rheological quantity --- outside of the Bagnold regime where most experiments are conducted, thereby allowing to understand a wider range of rheological behaviors.
+As a result, the model can be easily generalized to the case of high density granular suspensions, which provides a model for the evolution of $\mu$ in a regime where the search for such a law is under active investigation \cite{Courrech03,Cassar05,Boyer11,DeGiuli15,Guazzelli18,Tapia19,Pahtz19,Suzuki19}.

 The paper is organized as follows: in the first section, we present the toy-model and show that general properties of granular liquid flows can be explained through the competition between two time scales.
 Then, in a second section, we introduce the third time scale, derive the evolution of the effective friction coefficient, and generalize the model to granular suspensions, identifying the various flow regimes through the relative strength of the involved time scales.
 Finally, we conclude.